 - Block out noise… or find the right noise.
-White noise has been a game changer for me.
+White noise has been a game-changer for me.
 I started listening to white noise when I first moved to Richmond and it’s just been so soothing.
-Sometimes the air conditioner + air purifier are enough but sometimes I also turn on some white noise.
-I love love love it.
-I use this app for white noise and its free from the app store!
+For the kid’s rooms, we have white noise machines.
+For our room, I use this app for white noise!

 - Stop sleeping in on the weekends!
 I know it’s tempting to “catch up on sleep” but our bodies don’t work that way.
 They can’t “store up sleep” in a camel hump.
 Waking up earlier on the weekends helps me fall asleep at a somewhat normal hour which helps me stick to a schedule.
-I almost always get up between 6:15 and 6:30 on weekdays and 7:15-7:30 on weekends.
+I almost always get up between 6:30-6:45 on weekdays and 7:00-7:15 on weekends.
 It still feels like “sleeping in” but it’s easier to fall asleep at night.

 - Create a bedtime routine.
 Doing the same activities just before bed can help you wind down.
 For me, I brush my teeth, put on a little moisturizer, roll on a bit of lavender essential oil, and journal or read for a few minutes before my head hits the pillow.